TumblrX/Frontend/commitmessage.md

 👌Done

-- Hide the input Fields of Email ,password  and Filtering sections
+customize user  and section messages

 ✔️To do

-- customize user messages
-- add Event handlers
+add Event handlers

-- create json server
+create json server